CLEARS-Diffusion-Model/CLEARS-HU/README.md

 This version of the model has been developed for Hungary and assesses the diffusion of residential batteries in at NUTS3 level under different policy scenarios, assuming subsidy frameworks with different levels of ambition.
 More details can be found in the working paper titled [A Regional Residential Battery Diffusion Model](
 Hartvig_Szabo_Spatial_battery_diffusion_model.pdf).
 The analysis can be replicated by running the [main script](CLEARS_Battery_main.py).

+## Acknowledgments and funding information
+The research project was funded by the New National Excellence Programme, code number ÚNKP-23-3-I, of the National Research, Development and Innovation Fund of the Hungarian Ministry of Innovation and Technology.